Our England is a garden, and such gardens are not made

 By singing:—”Oh, how beautiful!” and sitting in the shade…

 ~Rudyard Kipling, “The Glory of the Garden”

-Springtime is almost out the door, but my garden tells me I’m right on time.
-I plant a myriad of roses, herbs and vegetables and remember what a growth in progress I too am.
-There are days when I feel like I’m stunted emotionally, angry or befuddled over something I have no business being angry over.
-It comes out of left field.
-I become overwhelmed with stinking-thinking, and self-pity.
+Springtime is here and out the door, as my garden tells me I’m right on time.
+I plant a myriad of roses, herbs and vegetables and remember what a growth in progress I am as well.
+There are days when I feel like I’m stunted emotionally, angry or befuddled over something I have no business even thinking about.
+And when these feelings emerge, they come out of left field.
+I become overwhelmed with stinking-thinking and self-pity.

-As I look at my garden in the heat of the sun, I feel a certain sadness in the wilted and turned-down leaves drooping.
-I can almost hear my vegetables crying out for relief.
-The heat can become unbearable and I must maintain a diligent watering schedule.
-That picture comes to me because I can easily feel just like this!
-In no time I can go from my garden to the fate of my lawn, the leaves on the ground, the lawn that needs cutting, the clothes that need washing and overwhelm myself without even trying.
+I imagine I hear my vegetables crying out for relief.
+The heat often becomes unbearable and I must maintain a diligent watering schedule in order for them to thrive.
+That picture comes to me because there are days when I, too, feel absolutely drained.
+In no time, I give my thoughts power by letting them go from away my garden, to the sad state of my lawn, the pile of leaves and empty casings from nuts that fed wildlife,, the lawn that needs cutting, the clothes that need washing and have overwhelmed myself without even trying.

-- We take care of our own self-esteem.
-Every thing we say and do is an opportunity waiting for us to do it with our highest good in mind.
+- We care of our own self-esteem.
+Every thing we say and do is an opportunity waiting to engage our highest good.
 We move with intention and a determination to be the best person we can be, just for today.
-We avoid gossip, arguments, and petty manipulation and allow others to be who they are.
-In so doing, we become free to be who we are and to extend our inner kindness out, to include others in our world.
-We become our own best example of who we want to be.
-It’s called practice.
+By avoiding gossip, arguments, and petty manipulation and allow others to be who they are, we become free to be who we are and to extend our inner kindness out, to include others in our world. nWe become our own best example of who we want to be.
+It just takes practice.